BarkaDevs/BarkaDevs/README.md

 <div align="center">
   <img src="logo.png" alt="BarkaDevs Logo"/>
 </div>

 ---

 ## 🌟 About Us

 We are **BarkaDevs**, a team of self-taught developers passionate about creating digital solutions that make a difference.
 What started as a shared love for technology has grown into a collaborative journey to learn, innovate, and deliver meaningful projects.

-Although we’re still growing, our dedication to quality, teamwork, and continuous learning drives us forward.
-Every project is an opportunity to grow and make an impact.

 ---